15 Positively Reinforcing Facts About B.F. Skinner

 2. B.F.
 Skinner believed that all behavior was affected by one of three "operants."

 Skinner proposed there were only three “operants” that had affected human behavior.
 Neutral operants were responses from the environment that had a benign effect on a behavior.
 Reinforcers were responses that increased the likelihood of a behavior’s repetition.
 And punishers decreased the likelihood of a behavior’s repetition.
 While he was correct that behavior can be modified via this system, it’s only one of many methods for doing so, and it failed to take into account how emotions, thoughts, and—as we learned eventually—the brain itself account for changes in behavior.

-Skinner eventually moved on to studying pigeons in his Skinner Box.
+B.F.
+Skinner eventually moved on to studying pigeons in his Skinner box.
 The pigeons would peck at a disc to gain access to food at various intervals, and for completing certain tasks.
 From this Skinner concluded that some form of reinforcement was crucial in learning new behaviors.
 To his mind, positive reinforcement strengthens a behavior by providing a consequence an individual finds rewarding.
 He concluded that reinforced behavior tends to be repeated and strengthened.

-Critics were dubious that Skinner's focus on behavior modification through positive reinforcing of desired behavior could actually change behavior for the long term, and that it was little more than temporary reward, like bribery, for a short-term behavioral change.
+Critics were dubious that Skinner's focus on behavior modification through positive reinforcement of desired behavior could actually change behavior for the long term, and that it was little more than temporary reward, like bribery, for a short-term behavioral change.

 Skinner believed negative reinforcement also helped to strengthen behavior; this doesn't mean exposing an animal or person to a negative stimulus, but rather removing an “unpleasant reinforcer.”
 The idea was that removing the negative stimulus would feel like a “reward” to the animal or person.

 6. B.F.
 Skinner taught pigeons to play ping-pong.